ODOT kicks off construction season - Fulton County Expositor

-COLUMBUS – Ohio Governor Mike DeWine on Monday announced the launch of the Ohio Department of Transportation’s 2022 construction season.
+COLUMBUS – Ohio Governor Mike DeWine recently announced the launch of the Ohio Department of Transportation’s 2022 construction season.

 This year, Ohio is investing nearly $2 billion on 829 projects across the state.
 Ninety-five cents of every dollar spent goes toward preserving existing infrastructure.
 Crews will improve 661 bridges and 7,626 miles of pavement, enough to cover the distance from Columbus to London, England and back.
 There are 222 projects aimed directly at improving safety on Ohio roads.